Counties Rating Time (CST) Length (miles) Width (yards) Fatalities Injuries

 Storm Data:

-An EF2 tornado with maximum wind speeds around 125 mph touched down along Castro-Pugh Road just north of Plateau Road in northern Cumberland County.
-Intermittent damage continued to the east-northeast for approximately 1 mile before the damage became continuous along Clear Creek Road.
+An EF2 tornado with maximum wind speeds around 125 mph touched down west of Castro-Pugh Road north of Plateau Road in northern Cumberland County.
+Intermittent damage continued to the east-northeast before the damage became continuous along Clear Creek Road.
 Hundreds of trees were uprooted and snapped and a home suffered roof damage in this area.
 The tornado continued east-northeast and reached EF2 intensity in the Rinnie community along Highway 127.
 A brick home slid off its foundation and was completely destroyed, killing one woman, and another nearby home lost its entire roof.
 A double wide mobile home along Hollow Road was also completely destroyed, killing another woman, with debris tossed hundreds of yards.
 At least a thousand trees were uprooted or snapped around this location.
-With the addition of new aerial imagery made available in Spring, 2013 the path has been extended over 3 additional miles and the path width widened to over 1/2 mile.
-There is clear evidence of tornadic damage extending well east beyond the original path ending point.
+Aerial imagery from Google Earth released in Spring 2013 indicated the tornado continued eastward and widened to 1/2 mile, blowing down thousands more trees before it lifted east of Roy Taylor Road.

 Cumberland County NWS Storm Survey Photos: